NEWS & UPDATES

 By Maeva Yrio

-ATBN, together with the AfriConEU consortium of partners, is working to foster collaboration between African and European Digital Innovation Hubs (DIHs) and build a thriving EU-Africa innovation ecosystem.
-On May 19th, we hosted our second African Digital Ecosystems roundtable, this time focusing on Nigeria.
+On May 19th, ATBN, together with the AfriConEU consortium of partners hosted our second African Digital Ecosystems roundtable, this time focusing on Nigeria.
 Nigerian Digital ecosystem stakeholders were brought together to discuss how DIHs can help local startups and businesses harness the opportunities that have emerged from the COVID-19 pandemic and address the challenges they face.

 Below are some key takeaways from our panel discussion featuring Nneka Ukay (Executive Secretary, Innovation Support Network Hubs), Joel Ogunsola (Co-Founder, Emerging Communities Africa (ECA) – Nigeria), Mimshach Obioha (Former Executive Director, Ventures Platform) and Professor Ajayi (Federal University of Tech Akure).
 Read more here.

-Building Resilient African Digital Economies post-COVID – Key Takeaways from Ghana Event
+Building Resilient African Digital Economies Post-COVID – Key Takeaways From Ghana

 By Maeva Yrio